brianmurutu/paypal-donate-button/README.md

 **Important**

-Use this project at your own risc.
+Use this project at your own risk.
 The authors and contributors will not be able to provide any help if PayPal complains about usage.